Forecasting Cash Flow in a Financial Model

 A cash flow forecast can be derived from the balance sheet and income statement.
-We begin by forecasting cash flows from operating activities before moving onto forecasting cash flows from investing and financing activities.
-Operating activities include revenues and operating expenses while investing activities include sale or purchase of assets and financing activities with the issuance of shares and raising debt.
+We begin by forecasting cash flows from operating activities before moving on to forecasting cash flows from investing and financing activities.
+Operating activities include revenues and operating expenses, while investing activities include the sale or purchase of assets and financing activities with the issuance of shares and raising debt.
 From forecasting all three activities, we will arrive at the forecast net cash movement.

 Cash Flows from Operating Activities

 The first step in our cash flow forecast is to forecast cash flows from operating activities, which can be derived from the balance sheet and the income statement.